metzlere/metzlere/README.md

 ### **ml-ops-reference-architecture**
 This is a reference architecture that I've built for classical ML in production.
 It was designed for an organization with a low level of data maturity and is not fully automated, requiring manual triggers of the model development component and manual selection of a champion model.
 It uses all open-source tools.

+## **context-builder**
+Context Builder is a comprehensive toolkit for preparing codebase context for LLM interactions.
+It's designed for developers who need to manually extract and format code context when integrated agentic coding tools (like Claude Code, Cursor, etc.) aren't available or suitable for their environment.
+This is an updated version of `codebase-dumper`, built with Claude Code.

 ### **codebase-dumper**
 LLMs have been very helpful for me in programming, but copying and pasting code snippets repeatedly can get old.
 This tool dumps all source code from a target directory into a Markdown file, making it easy to copy into an LLM prompt.
 I've found that more powerful models (like `o3-mini-high`) can give better answers with less back and forth when given full context of the codebase.
 This approach can speed up development big time for small and low-complexity personal projects.
 For professional projects, I don't have the same access to powerful LLMs, and I tend to use them to mainly to assist with code syntax as well as brainstorming approaches to solving proxy problems.